राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम

 JHK’s music is a hybrid of east & west influences.
 Lyrics are traditional sacred mantras sung in a Call & Response format.
 Music is influenced by bluegrass, folkrock & the blues, & is intended to act as a kind of syrup by which the mantra-medicine may “go down” (become internalized).

-These songs were performed & recorded by Doug Hanuman Das in live takes, playing acoustic guitar or harmonium while singing & playing foot percussion.
+These songs were performed & recorded by Hanuman Das in live takes, playing acoustic guitar or harmonium while singing & playing foot percussion.
 He added bass & lead guitars in subsequent takes.